UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Completing a few DIY weatherization projects this spring can noticeably lower your cooling costs as summer approaches.
+• Completing these 10 DIY weatherization projects this spring can noticeably lower your cooling costs as summer approaches.

-• Learning how to identify and seal air leaks around your windows and doors keeps the hot air out and the cold air inside.
+• Learning how to identify and seal air leaks around your windows, doors, and basements keeps the hot air out and the cold air inside.

 • Scheduling proactive spring HVAC maintenance ensures your system runs efficiently and typically improves the lifespan of your equipment.

-Settling into a new home or rental property often brings unexpected utility costs, but tackling a few simple spring weatherization tips can often lower your monthly energy bills.
+Settling into a new home or rental property often brings unexpected utility costs, but tackling a few simple spring weatherization tips can noticeably lower your monthly energy bills.
 Whether you are setting up utilities in a new home or renewing your lease, as the weather warms up, your primary goal shifts from keeping the freezing cold out to trapping expensive, air-conditioned air inside.
 Taking an afternoon to inspect your new space for air leaks, upgrade to energy-efficient settings, and apply basic weatherstripping can make a meaningful difference in your home’s comfort.
-Whether you are tackling a comprehensive spring home maintenance checklist or just looking for quick weekend projects, these practical steps will help you create a more eco-conscious and budget-friendly living space.
+Whether you are tackling a comprehensive spring home maintenance checklist or just looking for quick weekend projects, these 10 practical steps will help you create a more eco-conscious and budget-friendly living space before the intense heat arrives.

 Start With a Spring Home Maintenance Checklist and Energy Audit